Last updated 18th July, 2025

 There are a few steps to the power flushing process, including laying dust sheets and preparing each individual radiator in your home for flushing.

-There are two main types of underfloor heating – electric underfloor and water-based underfloor, and the pricing differs considerably depending on which option you want.
-As a general rule of thumb, electric underfloor heating is the easiest and cheapest option to install, so if you're on a budget, this is definitely the best option for you.
+As well as electric underfloor heating, you can also install a water-based system, although the pricing differs considerably depending on which option you purchase.
+As a general rule, electric underfloor heating is easier and cheaper to install, so if you're on a budget, this is definitely the more popular choice.

 Water-based underfloor heating is much more expensive as it requires pipes to be lay under the floor and involves pressure tests and other processes to ensure a quality finish.
-Whereas water-based underfloor heating will take around 4-6 days and costs around £4,000-£4,500.
+As such, water-based underfloor heating will take around 4-6 days and costs around £4,000-£4,500.

 There are a few aspects to the replacing of radiators like checking and hanging brackets, draining old radiators and filling new ones, and the process can be a little tricky, meaning it can't really be done as a DIY project.